COVID-19: Brunei unveils lockdown exit plan - The Scoop

 Walk-in vaccinations start on Tuesday

-Walk-in vaccinations will start on Tuesday as the number of people getting inoculated is declining, the health minister said during the press briefing on Monday.
+Walk-in vaccinations will start on Tuesday as the number of people getting inoculated is declining, the health minister said during the COVID presser Monday.

-The vaccination rate has slowed down in the past three weeks as 81.1 percent of the population has received at least one vaccine dose.
+The vaccination rate has slowed in the past three weeks as 81.1 percent of the population has already received at least one vaccine dose.
+Some 56.7 percent of residents have completed their full vaccination regimen.

-Asked about the percentage of positive cases who were unvaccinated, the minister said only 22 percent of the total number of cases were fully jabbed.
+Asked about the number of COVID-19 patients who were unvaccinated, YB Dato Dr Hj Mohd Isham said 78 percent were either unvaccinated or partially vaccinated, while 22 percent of cases were fully jabbed.

 Daily cases hit 271, 11 new clusters identified